am-root/FakePDF-AdwareCampaign/README.md

 # PDFCampaign
 This repository is to list down all IOCs related to fake PDF adware campaign.
-This includes all domains, SHA256, file names, Signers etc.
+This includes all domains, SHA256, Signers etc.

+This will help identify files downloaded through web browsers that masquerade as PDF documents but carry executable file extensions — which is commonly seen in adware campaigns or commonly leveraged in phishing and social engineering campaigns.
+Attackers have been pushing malicious PDF tools (OneStart, ManualReaderPro etc.) via ads, redirections and search-engine tricks, these installers hide info-stealing malware.
+Victims click on ads or “free PDF” downloads, which install trojanized apps.
+Behind the scenes these run hidden scripts that create persistence (Run keys, scheduled tasks, communicate to C2 domains) and fetch malicious payloads from attacker domains.